 Reading Groups

-- We have sponsored community readings for many semesters now, discussing titles such as Braiding Sweetgrass and What You’re Getting Wrong About Appalachia.
+- We have sponsored community readings for many semesters now, discussing titles such as The Shepherd’s Life, Braiding Sweetgrass, and What You’re Getting Wrong About Appalachia.

 Speaker Visits